 How to build an agenda for a meeting.

 Nobody wants to attend a meeting that’s boring, poorly-planned, or stressful.
-While we can’t guaranteea fool-proof way to organize a meeting that will never go off-the-rails, we can say that if you start with a good plan, you have better odds of a successful and focused meeting that your attendees will feel good about.
+The key to any successful meeting begins with preparation.
+If you start with a good plan, you have better odds of a successful and focused meeting that your attendees will feel good about.

 In the Harvard Business Review article, “How to Design an Agenda for an Effective Meeting,” Roger Schwarz, organizational psychologist, speaker, and leadership team consultant, explained how vital the agenda is: “An effective agenda sets clear expectations for what needs to occur before and during a meeting.
 It helps team members prepare, allocates time wisely, quickly gets everyone on the same topic, and identifies when the discussion is complete.
 If problems still occur during the meeting, a well-designed agenda increases the team’s ability to effectively and quickly address them.”